mibuhari/Kotlin-based-Exoplayer-Android-APP-with-PIP-and-Notification/README.md

              Log.e("messages",service.processName)
          }
         ```
    - What is the difference between bindService and startService?
      - startService() is used to start a service but bindService() is used to bound a service.
      - Bounded services will be automatically destroyed when all clients have detached.
      - Services can be stopped using stopSelf() and stopService().
+     - startService() calls onStartCommand() while bindService() does not.
+   - Why is that onServiceConnected() is not called after bindService() method?
+     - Note that there can a delay before the onServiceConnected() method is called after calling bindService() method
+     - Also, if the bindService() method is calling from onCreate(), then the onServiceConnected() is invoked only after the completion of onCreate() method.
+   - Why is onServiceDisconnected() invoked after calling stopSelf() or stopService() method?
+     - Note whether the service was started using startService() or bindService().
+If bindService() was used, unbindService() is needed to invoke the onServiceConnected() method.

 #### 9. General information:<a name="general-info"></a>
    - Is development in Kotlin difficult?